Cloud Video Streaming Server Software – What You Need to Know [2021 Update]

 Then, imagine scaling this to deliver video to a thousand people, or a hundred thousand, or a million.
 You can begin to appreciate the challenges of running video streaming software.

-In the past, broadcasters built its own cloud streaming servers in-house, but this process is highly technical and expensive.
+In the past, broadcasters built their own cloud streaming servers in-house, but this process is highly technical and expensive.
 Today, broadcasters typically use cloud video streaming server software to keep things as simple as possible.

 Cloud-Based Video Streaming Server Software